LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

     $ git checkout -b feature/<name-of-feature>

-Proceed to modify your branch by pushing pushing changes with reasonably-sized **atomic commits**, and add tests that will exercise your new code.
+Proceed to modify your branch by committing changes with reasonably-sized work portions (i.e., *atomic commits*), and add tests that will exercise your new code.
 If you are creating new functionality, please add documentation to the appropriate section of the `RAJA User Guide <https://readthedocs.org/projects/raja/>`_.
 The source files for the RAJA documentation are maintained in the ``RAJA/docs`` directory.

 After your new code is complete and you've tested it and developed appropriate documentation, you can push your branch to GitHub and create a PR in the RAJA